Have you ever thought about the fact, that why are psychopaths unable to love even their own children? What goes on in their mind?

 Narcissists only see their children as a thing to own in order to serve some purpose for them.
 A normal family will love the child and teach them how to make their own way into the world.
-They will try to give their child a sense of self-independent from that of the parents.
+They will try to give their child a sense of self-independence from that of the parents.

-Neo says that narcissists only encourage their children so that they can show them off like a trophy once they achieve something great.
+Neo says that narcissists only encourage their children so that they can show them off as a trophy once they achieve something great.
 For this, they will control every single aspect of their existence.

 They will pry so much that the child will not know that they too can set emotional boundaries that even people close to them cannot cross.

 The child will also have to carry a burden not usually thrust on those their age.
 Since narcissists are usually very insecure, they’ll use their child as a companion on whom they can unload their insecurities and get an ego boost.